 For instructions on installing Pegboard, click this Link: Organize – Phase 3 – Part 1: How to Install Pegboard

 Tool Belts are a multi-pocketed separate belt, which can be worn over your existing belt.
 They are designed to carry an array of different types of tools, while allowing the convenience of having them quickly accessible to the worker.
 This is a great option when you are working on a project that requires a variety of tools to complete it.

-Tool Boxes: Come in a wide variety of styles.
+Tool Boxes come in a wide variety of styles.
 Some are small and portable, while others are large and more permanently placed.
-Most homeowner’s will have more than one.
+Most Homeowners will have more than one.
 Usually, at lease one large, main Tool Box for permanent placement, and at lease one smaller, portable one, for carrying a handful of tools to the work site.

 A good main Tool Box will be: strong, durable, contain multiple cabinets, each with multiple drawers (some with dividers), in order to neatly store a wide variety and large amount of the most commonly used tools.

-A good portable Tool Box can be made from wood, metal, or cloth, and needs to be able to carry a small variety of tools needed for a specific project, from either your main Tool Box or pegboard to your work site.
+A good portable Tool Box can be made from wood, metal, plastic, or cloth, and needs to be able to carry a small variety of tools needed for a specific project, from either your main Tool Box or Pegboard to your work site.
 It will have a carrying handle for easy transport, and may contain pockets for separately storing specific tools.